 What is phishing?In computing, phishing is the criminally fraudulent process of attempting to acquire sensitive information such as usernames, passwords and credit card details, by masquerading as a trustworthy entity in an electronic communication.
 (Source: http://en.wikipedia.org/wiki/Phishing)

 What can I do?

-Are all phishing emails an attempt to gain account information?
+- Not all phishing emails attempt to gain account information

 Behind the scenes, we have configured our email gateway and implemented safe guards to block offending addresses.
 On campus, we have implemented best-practice security controls for workstations which includes antivirus software and firewalls.